 These tools solve different problems.
 Wispr Flow is a strong universal dictation product: more platforms and more languages out of the box.

 Infina is the better voice-first Mac workflow product, and for AI-heavy work it wins outright.
-It's the only one that completes the whole prompt, send, switch-app loop without your hands, it keeps your voice on your device by default, and you own it for $99 instead of renting it forever.
+It's the only one that completes the whole prompt, send, switch-app loop without your hands, it keeps your voice on your device by default, and it's $99/year against $144 to $180 a year.

 If you talk to AI tools for a living, get Infina.
 If we're wrong about your workflow, the refund takes one email.
 And if neither tool fits, our honest roundup of Wispr Flow alternatives covers the wider field.